Myofascial Release Therapy (MFRT)

 Medical Condition Massage

-Three specific issues that are commonly seen at Harmony Wellness Center are Plantar Fasciitis, Carpal Tunnel Syndrome and Frozen Shoulder.
+Three specific issues that are commonly seen at Advanced Body Therapy are Plantar Fasciitis, Carpal Tunnel Syndrome and Frozen Shoulder.
 All of these can see great improvements and pain relief with bodywork designed specifically for them.
 The entire session is spent on one of these three areas and can take several visits.